- Do other southeastern communities have mountain bike trails?

 Where will the parking area be and what facilities will it have?

 It will be on the northeast corner of the property at the existing road (currently gated).
 It will be no more than about a quarter mile into property.
-This location will get traffic off Old River Road quickly and has better topography than the second road where a kiosk is currently located.

 The importance of having sufficient parking is widely recognized and will be a point of emphasis.